-Trump’s new security advisor John Bolton also relied on Cambridge Analytica
+Trump’s new security adviser John Bolton also relied on Cambridge Analytica

-John R. Bolton, the hard-line former U.S. ambassador to the United Nations who President Trump has tapped to be his national security advisor, shares a couple of controversial connections with his new boss.
+John R. Bolton, the hard-line former U.S. ambassador to the United Nations who President Trump has tapped to be his national security adviser, shares a couple of controversial connections with his new boss.

 In 2014, Bolton’s super PAC became one of the first groups to hire Cambridge Analytica to work on Republican elections, and since then has paid the embattled data company more than $1.1 million for “research” and “survey research,” according to campaign filings.